 BFRHR welcomes anyone – not only rabbis – from the Jewish community who wants to help to support the work of RHR both financially and also by publicising its activities throughout the British Jewish community.
-Furthermore BFRHR welcomes non-Jewish members who support it and have been attracted by its universal principles on human rights as a means of resolving the intractable problems of Israel and the neighbouring territories and maintaining and promoting democracy, human dignity, social and economic justice for all citizens living there.
+Furthermore BFRHR welcomes non-Jewish members who support it and have been attracted by its universal principles on human rights as a means of resolving the intractable problems of Israel and the neighbouring territories and maintaining and promoting human dignity, civil and human rights, social and economic justice, religious freedom and equality for all citizens living there.

 RHR works in three main areas:-